eMoflon/emoflon-ibex/README.md

 Some additional steps are needed:
 Complete steps 9, 10, 12-15 from [the next section](#how-to-develop) to clone the code and verify your build.

+## Pre-built virtual machine (VM)

+You can download the latest version of our pre-built virtual machine image from the [release section](https://github.com/eMoflon/emoflon-vm/releases).
+For detailed installation instructions, please refer to the [README.md file](https://github.com/eMoflon/emoflon-vm#usageinstallation) within the repository.

 ## How to develop